 This beautiful Indonesian temple is located in Central Ubud.
 Pura Taman Sarasvati is easy to find when you wander along the main street, Jalan Raya Ubud, and is accessible from a sidestreet, Jalan Kajeng.
 The Sarasvati Temple sits just behind Café Lotus which overlooks the lily ponds.

-Tirta Empul is a sacred Indonesian Temple built around a holy spring.
+Tirta Empul is a famous Indonesian Temple built around a holy spring.
 Inside the temple complex, there are bathing structures and you can see the holy spring water bubbling up from underneath the ground in the temple pools.

 A highlight of visiting Tirta Empul is watching the pilgrims washing in the holy water.
 The Hindu purification ritual takes place before prayers and making offerings to the Gods.